alexislozano/website/content/hexagonal-architecture-in-rust-3.md

    |         ^^^^^^^^^^^^^ `self` is a `&` reference, so the data it refers to cannot be borrowed as mutable
 ```

-Ouch, this error message is not very helping.
+Ouch, this error message is not very helpful.
 We just removed `mut` and now the compiler wants us to add it back.
 Actually that's logical, the compiler does not know the repository is inside an `Arc`.

 The interesting thing here is that the issue is not on the trait anymore but only on our `InMemory` implementation.
 We need to be able to mutate `pokemons` without `self` being mutable.
 That's interior mutability.
 And, again, Rust provides some primitives for that!
 We'll choose the `Mutex` primitive as it is designed for data being shared between threads.
 So let's wrap `pokemons` into a `Mutex`: